eth-brownie/brownie/docs/build-folder.rst

         'type': "" // contract, library, interface
     }

+The ``build/interfaces`` folder contains compiler artifacts generated from project interfaces.
+These files use a similar structure, but only contain some of the fields listed above.

 .. note::

     The ``allSourcePaths`` field is used to map ``<SOURCE_ID>`` references to their actual paths.